Perth White Water Centre

 • Naming opportunities for operators and financial backers

-• Favourable Perth climate allows enjoyment of the precinct all year-round, and well into the evening
+• Favorable Perth climate allows enjoyment of the precinct all year-round, and well into the evening

-• The 2025 Canoe Slalom World Championships at Penrith Whitewater will give the Australian public an in-depth look at Canoe Slalom and Extreme Slalom, with golden girl and four-time Olympic medallist Jessica Fox almost certainly in the mix
+• The 2025 Canoe Slalom World Championships at Penrith Whitewater will give the Australian public an in-depth look at Canoe Slalom and Extreme Slalom, with our golden girls and Olympic medalists Jessica Fox and Noemie Fox almost certainly in the mix

 • Freestyle kayaking is a beacon for the younger demographic, and is the whitewater equivalent of skateboarding and BMX.
 Recreational paddlers are able to learn freestyle, all the way through to World Championship athletes.
 Future Freestyle World Championships could take place in Perth!